pinnacle peak

 Hiking Pinnacle Peak Trail in Scottsdale

 Scottsdale is a booming town located right outside of Phoenix, Arizona.
 This is a unique area because of its location in a desert climate.
-You will see cactuses everywhere and I personally love that.
-There are plenty of hikes to do in this area that range in difficulty from easy to hard.
-Pinnacle Peak trail is one of those easier hikes in my opinion and a great starting point when looking for things to do in the area.
+You will see cacti everywhere and I love that.
+Pinnacle Peak trail is a great beginner hike in the area that has it all.

 hiking pinnacle peak